rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Supporting admissions.  :grinnell:sketch: `supporting-admissions`

+1. Playing with mail.app rules  :joc:mac:email:short:
+Started setting up a number of rules  Then asked myself: "How do I easily move them to another laptop?"
+THe answer is that they are in `~/Library/Mail/V4/MailData/SyncedRules.plist`.
+That means I can also do things like take my filter of too-many advertisements and rearrange them so that they are in alphabetical order.
+At least I think it does.

 1. Cary Nelson's piece on "The Economic Challenges of Anthologies" in _On Anthologies_.  :sketch:academia:short:
 Really fascinating.
 I picked it up after reading [an article about the challenges of creating an anthology